by Janis / 0 comments - Orginally published:31st January 2020

 Tomb of Major General Sir William Casement, K.C.B.

-The cemetery was founded by the barrister George Frederick Carden.
-He gained his inspiration for Kensal Green after he visited the garden cemetery of Père-Lachaise in Paris.
-And yes, I’ve visited Père-Lachaise too.
+The cemetery was founded by the barrister George Frederick Carden, who drew inspiration from the garden cemetery of Père Lachaise in Paris — and yes, that’s one I’ve visited too.

-So, on a winter Sunday morning in January, we don our comfy shoes and coats.
-Then go in search of those quirky little tales and heartfelt stories, that lay dormant behind the twisting ivy.
+So, on a cold Sunday morning in January, we wrapped up warm, laced up our comfy shoes, and set off in search of the quirky tales and heartfelt stories that lie quietly behind creeping ivy and leaning headstones.

 A selection of old gravestones at Kensal Green Cemetery that are all leaning at different angles.